U.S. House panel to look at aluminum prices, warehousing

-WASHINGTON A U.S. congressman on Wednesday urged the U.S. commodity regulator to take a tougher stance on the London Metal Exchange as it struggles to resolve a year-long controversy over inflated prices and distorted supplies of aluminum.

-Bob Goodlatte, who chairs the House Judiciary Committee, was speaking as a member of the House Committee on Agriculture, which adopted a bill to rewrite the rules governing the Commodity Futures Trading Commission.
+WASHINGTON, April 9 A U.S. congressman on Wednesday expressed concern to regulators about inflated aluminum prices as a result of the London Metals Exchange's (LME) policies, urging the Commodity Futures Trading Commission to be tougher on the issue.

-"The CFTC acknowledges that they have the authority to regulate and investigate concerns about the aluminum supply," said Goodlatte, a Virginia Republican.
+"The CFTC acknowledges that they have the authority to regulate and investigate concerns about the aluminum supply," said Virginia Republican Bob Goodlatte, who was speaking at a meeting of the House Committee on Agriculture.

 "End-users are concerned that the CFTC has been slow in taking action and looking into their concerns."